All Episodes

 It's because they don't until after the cops are dead.

-Then as always come the official condolences.
+Then, as always, come the official condolences.

-Well, I say Obama's guilty of this when he rushed to judgment in Cambridge and in Ferguson.
+Well, I say Obama's guilty of this when he rushed to judgment in Cambridge and in Ferguson and in the Freddie Gray case and in the Trayvon Martin case.

 And they even said Obama said it's possible to express support for the police while also saying there are problems all across our criminal justice system.

-And Obama brings black lives matters, the same group chanting pigs in a blanket, fry them like bacon to the White House.
+And Obama brings Black Lives Matters, the same group chanting pigs in a blanket, fry them like bacon, to the White House.

-You know, this belief promoted by Black Lives Matter, which is American 2016 is the same place as the Jim Crow South is a lie.
+You know, this belief promoted by Black Lives Matter, which is American 2016, is the same place as the Jim Crow South, is a lie.

-That doesn't mean there aren't individual cops that are racist or even that blacks, because they're black face challenges and obstacles and maybe suspicion that other people don't face, but that's that's all I'm not disputing that there are people like that.
+That doesn't mean there aren't individual cops that are racist or even that blacks, because they're black, face challenges and obstacles and maybe suspicion that other people don't face, but that's all.

-And I that would bother me.
+And that would bother me.

-But black lives matter is not the answer.
+But Black Lives Matter is not the answer.

 They only make things worse because their advancing narrative is killing cops.